Big Three (tennis): 2008–2010: Federer and Nadal dominance, Djokovic challenge

 During the 2010 season, the Big Four began to dominate the tour as a group for the first time.
 They comprised six of the eight Grand Slam finalists and won a combined 16 tournaments (compared to six for the other four competitors at the 2010 ATP Finals).
-At the start of the year, Federer continued his dominance as the world No. 1 by winning the Australian Open, defeating Murray in the final, but his run of 23 consecutive Grand Slam semifinals came to an end at the French Open when he lost to Robin Söderling in the fourth round.
-He then lost to Tomáš Berdych at Wimbledon, ending his run of seven consecutive Wimbledon finals.
-Nadal then resumed his domination of the clay-court season, winning all three clay-court Masters events and the French Open, where he defeated Söderling in the final.
+At the start of the year, Federer continued his dominance as the world No. 1 by winning the 2010 Australian Open, defeating Murray in the final, but his run of 23 consecutive Grand Slam semifinals came to an end at the 2010 French Open when he lost to Robin Söderling in the quarterfinal.
+He then lost to Tomáš Berdych at 2010 Wimbledon, ending his run of seven consecutive Wimbledon finals.
+Nadal then resumed his domination of the clay court season, winning all three clay court Masters events and the French Open, where he defeated Söderling in the final.
 Nadal also won Wimbledon over Berdych, having missed the previous year's edition due to injury.

-At the US Open, Djokovic beat Federer in the semifinals to reach his third major final, but lost to Nadal, who went on to complete the Career Grand Slam.
+At the 2010 US Open, Djokovic beat Federer in the semifinals to reach his third major final, but lost to Nadal, who went on to complete the Career Grand Slam.
 With the win, Nadal became the first player to win majors on three different surfaces in a single calendar year, known as the Surface Slam.
 Each member of the Big Four reached the 2010 ATP Finals semifinals with Federer defeating Nadal in three sets in the final, leading to them achieving their third successive season in the top four positions.
 Djokovic and Murray were third and fourth respectively, both reaching one Grand Slam final apiece.